What is Sexual Compulsivity or the more antiquated term Sex Addiction?

 Not every person who has an affair, watches porn or has lots of sex with lots of people is an addict.
-But sex addiction exists and it is different from generally high libido.
-For sex addicts, there is no such thing as 5 minutes of porn, just an hour in the strip club or just one partner this week.
-Whatever the addictive behaviour it is impossible to stop.
+But sexual compulsivity exists and it is different from generally high libido.
+For sex ‘addicts’, there is no such thing as 5 minutes of porn, just an hour in the strip club or just one partner this week.
+Whatever the compulsive/addictive behaviour it is impossible to stop.
 Hours on the internet, bank accounts emptied on prostitutes and lap dancers, one affair after another, masturbation until sore…once started these can become the unstoppable patterns.

-Like other addictive behaviour and ritual that results in shameful and painful discoveries, broken relationships, jobs, sleep and money lost, such consequences don't stop the need to go back for more despite repeated humiliation.
-All this in an attempt to exert self control and enjoy sex as others do.
+Like other compulsive/addictive behaviours and rituals that result in shameful and painful discoveries, broken relationships, jobs, sleep and money lost, such consequences don’t stop the need to go back for more despite repeated humiliation.
+All this in an attempt to exert self control, enjoy sex as others do and help regulate emotions.
 The obsessive behaviour continues however, becomes harder to stop and seriously compromises quality of life.

 If you are experiencing any of the following, now may be a good time to seek help and support in overcoming sex addiction:

 Resulting unmanageability of his/her life.

 Failed promises and attempts to stop acting out.

 Preoccupation with sex leading to ritual.

 Online help with Sexual Compulsivity.
 I am experienced working with sexual compulsivity in individuals and as part of a couple relationship.
 Contact me to arrange a confidential initial assessment on 07813 944 146.